nychealth/EH-dataportal/content/data-stories/air-quality-by-neighborhood/index.md

     "lungs",
     "breathing",
   ]
-image: ds-aq2.jpeg
+image: 170801_NNO_Bklyn096DSC_1146.jpg
-photocredit: "Michael Appleton/Mayoral Photography Office"
+photocredit: "Ed Reed/Mayoral Photography Office, City of New York"
 ---

 In [Part 1]({{< ref "/data-stories/car-free-zones" >}}), we looked at data from the New York City Community Air Survey (NYCCAS) - a network of about 100 air quality monitors - to see if air quality improves in areas that go car-free.
 And the answer is yes.